nlpaueb/SumQE/README.md

  # SumQE
 This is the source code for SUM-QE, a BERT-based Summary Quality Estimation Model.
 If you use the code for your research, please cite the following paper.
 >*Stratos Xenouleas, Prodromos Malakasiotis, Marianna Apidianaki and Ion Androutsopoulos (2019), SUM-QE: a BERT-based Summary Quality Estimation Model.
-> Proceedings of the 2019 Conference on Empirical Methods in Natural Language Processing and 9th International Joint Conference on Natural Language Processing (EMNLP-IJCNLP 2019), November 3-7, Hong Kong. (to appear)*
+> Proceedings of the 2019 Conference on Empirical Methods in Natural Language Processing and 9th International Joint Conference on Natural Language Processing (EMNLP-IJCNLP 2019), November 3-7, Hong Kong.*
 ---

     @inproceedings{Xenouleas:EMNLP-IJCNLP19,